-Drescher + Malechi W
+Drescher + Malechi UD

-Management's Discussion and Analysis Year Ended June 30, 2022
+Management's Discussion and Analysis Year Ended June 30, 2023

-As management of the Olean City School District (the "District"), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2022.
+As management of the Olean City School District (the "District"), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2023.
 We encourage readers to consider the information presented here in conjunction with the additional information that we have furnished in the District's financial statements, which follow this narrative.
-For comparative purposes, certain items from the prior year have been reclassified to conform with the current year presentation.